 Salehoo was founded in New Zealand in 2005 - over 10 years ago - and Worldwide Brands has been around even longer, from 1999.
 I have worked as an affiliate for both at different times.

 Are there any alternatives to Salehoo?

-Yes - their main competitor is WorldWide Brands, which has a larger database of suppliers but costs such more to join (over $200 more).
+Yes - their main competitor is WorldWide Brands, which has a slightly larger database but costs such more to join (over $200 more).
 It is also a good directory as well though.